Powerful and complete alternative to SMS

 With WhatsApp you can also make calls for free, even when your friends are located in a different country.
-Calls are free because the app uses your internet connection, like Skype, instead of your carrier's call network.
+Calls are free because the app uses your internet connection, like Skype, instead of your carrier's cell network.
 Therefore, if you are not connected to WiFi, WhatsApp calls will use your data plan.

 You can chat with just one person, or several contacts at once, up-to groups of 50 people.
 It's a good way to save sending lots of messages and to communicate quickly with several people at once.
 There is no risk of losing the history of conversations: WhatsApp lets you store them and this feature has been improved over time to avoid unexpected loss.
-If you are still worried, you can even set chats to backup directly to your Google Drive from the settings.
+If you are still worried, you can even set chats to backup directly to your

 In terms of options, WhatsApp Messenger allows you to send photos, audio files, and videos to your contacts.
 You can also share a map of your current locations or details of one of your contacts, and edit images and photos by rotating, cropping, adding notes, or adding comments and captions.

 Of course, emoticons are an important part of any chat app, and this app comes with plenty.
 You can use those that come with the app or install new emoticons through applications such as

 You can also send links with the option of including a rich preview.
 This allows those you message to see where you are directing them before they open the link.

 For the security conscious, the latest versions of WhatsApp now include automatic end-to-end encryption.
 This prevents outside parties being able to access, read, or listen to your messages.

 WhatsApp Messenger also includes a Push to Talk messaging feature.
 In the style of a walkie-talkie, WhatsApp adds the option to record and share voice messages in real time.
 It's the same type of function offered by apps such as Voxer and